 Our researchers have been hard at work solving line item extraction from invoices over the past few months.
-We have made several leaps forward we will talk about in the post, and you can test to see how it works in our live demo, right now!
+We have made several leaps forward we will talk about in the post, and you can test to see how it works in our demo, right now!
 The rest of the post is aimed at our fellow data science geeks and all about our performance indicators concerning line items.

-Quick update about line items in Elis
+Quick update about line items in Rossum

 We have a lot of results we are eager to share, as well as just the story of our journey towards breathtaking table extraction capabilities.
 Whether it's intense hackathons, exciting competition among multiple teams, or just endless thorny issues on how to annotate something as complex and varied as invoice table data – but that's for another blog post.

-The gist of the story, short & sweet, is that users of the Elis verification interface can now enjoy dramatic quality improvement in the semi-automatic line item capture we offer, and fully automatic table extraction is now available in our Data Extraction API as an experimental feature.
+The gist of the story, short & sweet, is that users of the Rossum verification interface can now enjoy dramatic quality improvement in the semi-automatic line item capture we offer, and fully automatic table extraction is now available in our Data Extraction API as an experimental feature.

 One number to describe our precision